Skip to main content

 Detroit

-During the War of 1812, Detroit was seen as a stronghold for the United States.
+During the War of 1812, Detroit Michigan was seen as a stronghold for the United States.
 Although the city was surrendered to the British, it was recaptured by the U.S. a little more than a year later.
 As the largest manufacturer of automobiles in the United States, Detroit quickly became an economic powerhouse during the early 20th century and has since transformed into an artistic and eclectic city—making it a must-see on any list of historical cities in the U.S.

 One of the most historic neighborhoods Detroit showcases is Indian Village.
 A residential neighborhood on the east side of Detroit, Indian Village was first developed by Frenchmen Francois Rivard and Jacque St. Aubin after they received ribbon farmland grants (narrow parcels of land that featured some Detroit River frontage).
 By the late 19th century, the Cook Farm Company, Ltd., was formed to ensure that the area became a first-class residential neighborhood.